jacebenson/jace.pro/content/post/2017-09-15-search-code-and-wf-activities.md

 ---
-title: 'Search for specific code and sys_ids in code and workflow activities'
+title: Search for specific code and sys_ids in code and workflow activities
-author: 'jace'
-date: '2017-09-15'
+date: 2017-09-15
-layout: 'post'
+layout: post
-category: 'servicenow'
 tags:
  - workflow
  - search